AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 >[!CONTEXTUALHELP]
 >id="ajo_surface_dynamic_subdomain"
 >title="Enable dynamic subdomains"
->abstract="When creating an email surface, you can set up dynamic subdomains based on conditions that you define using the Expression Editor.
+>abstract="When creating an email surface, you can set up dynamic subdomains based on conditions that you define using the personalization editor.
 You can add up to 50 dynamic subdomains."

 >[!CONTEXTUALHELP]
 >id="ajo_surface_dynamic_subdomain_list"